woocommerce/google-listings-and-ads/src/Tracking/README.md

   * `id`: (tooltip identifier)

 * `wordpress_account_connect_button_click` - Clicking on the button to connect WordPress.com account.

-* `google_account_connect_button_click` - Clicking on the button to connect Google account.

-* `mc_account_connect_button_click` - Clicking on the button to connect an existing Google Merchant Center account.

-* `mc_account_create_button_click` - Clicking on the button to create a new Google Merchant Center account, after agreeing to the terms and conditions.

-* `ads_account_connect_button_click` - Clicking on the button to connect an existing Google Ads account.

-* `ads_account_create_button_click` - Clicking on the button to create a new Google Ads account, after agreeing to the terms and conditions.

 <!-- -- >
 ## Developer Info